 When what you’re craving is a massive pizza, it’s hard to go wrong with Maxwell’s.
 Choose one of the specialty pies or make your own with both traditional and surprising ingredients like Italian sausage, artichoke hearts, banana peppers, and ricotta.
 Round out your meal with an oversized roasted chicken and kale salad.
 Call for curbside pickup or local delivery.

 For even more ideas on where to order delivery and takeout meals around town, check out the Park City Area Restaurant Association’s extensive list.
-For more information about traveling during the pandemic, read this article on Vacationing in Park City During COVID-19.

 Bonus: Through the Shop in Utah grant, right now when you book lodging through Stay Park City, you’ll receive up to a $100 gift card that can be used at local restaurants.